jonas089/L2-sequencer/README.md

 The highest risk of PoRD-SQ is probably a network outage e.g. Nodes failing to re-join or the network being stuck due to insufficient committing notes.
 Make sure these issues are addressed and minimize networking risks before using this sequencer in production.
 I'm doing the best I can but that is likely not enough!

-# Docker and SQLite Support
+# Run an sqlite Network Automatically: Docker Support
 I began taking this passion project quite serious, so I added an SQLite DB to store Blocks and Transactions.
 Transactions are still read as a single chunk so the txpool for each Block must fit in memory, I do intend to change this.